piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 [977.
 Squares of a Sorted Array](https://leetcode.com/problems/squares-of-a-sorted-array/) - can start from head and tail with correct insert position in result.

+[844.
+Backspace String Compare](https://leetcode.com/problems/backspace-string-compare) - can treat this kind of problem instead of cleaning up out of the loop, treat it as "find next valid character"

 ## Already known tricks

 * fast vs. slow pointers (insert_idx incremented conditionally)